Leptoptilos falconeri: Distribution

 Leptoptilos has an extensive fossil record, extending not only to Asia and Africa but to Europe and even to South America.
 Leptoptilos falconeri, in particular, appears to have been a widely found species.
 Despite its type specimen being from India, extensive fossil records show it was distributed well into Africa, from deposits within Ethiopia, Chad and Egypt as well as possibly Kenya.
 Analysis by Louchart, et al. (2005) suggested that an excessive number of Leptoptilos had been described and that L. falconeri is the only species for which there is strong evidence of it being present in the Pliocene, making the lineage of extant Leptoptilos species somewhat ambiguous.
-Given its unique osteological characteristics, it is thought to be unlikely that L. falconeri is the ancestor of any living stork.
+Given its unique osteological characteristics, it is thought to be unlikely that L. falconeri is the ancestor of any living stork in the genus Leptoptilos.